honeycombio/multiarch-confluent/README.md

 # Multiarch Confluent Images

-Confluent won't release arm64 images for their stuff because it "lacks certification"; when pressed to support the dev env usecase on M1 Macs, they suggest that it's just a jar, so why not build our own?
+Confluent hasn't released arm64 images for their stuff because it "lacks certification"; when pressed to support the dev env usecase on M1 Macs, they suggest that it's just a jar, so why not build our own?